CritterDebug/videou_Android/README.md

 Should be able to be run without any issues as long as the device is android 8.0 or newer.
 It was mostly tested on android 12 so I know that is stable.
 You will however need to have a real device plugged in to use the app.
 An emulator will run the app but I think emulators don't have bluetooth privilege, so most of the functionality will be lost.

 Currently the fragment_home.xml page wont display the UI.
-To fix this comment the uncomment the following lines.
+To fix this, comment then uncomment the following lines, which seems to reset the UI as force resetting it doesnt work.
 I believe it has something to do with the stability of camerax library even though its the first release candidate.
 The previous version I was using did not have this problem.

 <androidx.camera.view.PreviewView
         android:id="@+id/viewFinder"